 In general, it is advisable to start using milder forms of retinoids and progressively move on to more powerful ones, thus ensuring that our skin acquires the necessary tolerance.
 If you think retinoids are what your skin needs, check out my guide on the subject, in which I explain step by step how to properly introduce them into your beauty routine.

-If you want to start using retinoids, I recommend using a formula like The Ordinary Granactive Retinoid 2% Emulsion, available at DECIEM, at SkinStore, and FeelUnique or La Roche-Posay Retinol B3 serum, which you can find on Amazon, on SkinStore and on FeelUnique.
-Later, when your skin has acquired a certain tolerance to these ingredients, you can use other more powerful products such as Medik8 Crystal Retinal serum, available on Amazon and the Paula’s Choice Clinical 1% Retinol Treatment on Amazon, on Niche Beauty, on FeelUnique and on Paula’s Choice, and Allies of Skin 1A Retinal + Peptides Overnight Mask on Amazon, and on FeelUnique.
+If you want to start using retinoids, I recommend using a formula like The Ordinary Granactive Retinoid 2% Emulsion, available at DECIEM (recommended), at SkinStore, and FeelUnique or La Roche-Posay Retinol B3 serum, which you can find on SkinStore and on FeelUnique.
+Later, when your skin has acquired a certain tolerance to these ingredients, you can use other more powerful products such as Medik8 Crystal Retinal serum, available on Skinstore and the Paula’s Choice Clinical 1% Retinol Treatment, which you can find on Paula’s Choice, on Niche Beauty, and on FeelUnique, and the Allies of Skin 1A Retinal + Peptides Overnight Mask, available on FeelUnique.

 Peptides are another set of ingredients that work wonders to reduce wrinkles and fine lines without the potential irritation that sometimes accompanies retinoids, making them a good solution if you tend to have sensitive skin.
 In addition, you can incorporate them into your day routines and summer skincare routines, since your skin will not be more vulnerable to ultraviolet radiation while you use them (unlike what happens with retinoids).